Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Finally, at long last, he had a leave day.

 Life was finding a weird new normal.
 Rolling shortages of everything, but they didn’t last long.
 The market was in fact responding and that sort of answered the age-old question of economics for Jack.
 Dad was grumbling about it, but he grumbled about a lot of things.
 Old, too.
-Not hobbled-old---he’d taken some of the modern therapies like everyone else, so he looked and generally performed like a salt-and-pepper gymrat at the tail-end of his prime.
+Not hobbled-old - he’d taken some of the modern therapies like everyone else, so he looked and generally performed like a salt-and-pepper gymrat at the tail-end of his prime.
 Still had it, but…no crazy stupid macho henching for *him* these days, no sir.

 Sis was a gem.
 Hope really was their hope, and it was a miracle she’d got off Earth.